 - Accessibility.
 Investing in shares can be more accessible than investing in property.
 If you don’t have enough savings for a 20% deposit (to avoid paying lender’s mortgage insurance), you can build a share portfolio for a small upfront cost, such as $10,000, which can provide you with regular income in the form of dividends.

 - Market fluctuations.
 Investments exposed to the share market are subject to market fluctuations.
 It’s essential that you take a long-term approach and speak to a financial adviser to ensure that you can cope when the market is underperforming.
 Don’t rely too heavily on dividend income as this may vary significantly from month to month.
-Remember that share prices for a company can fall sharply and your dividend payment can change drastically.

 - Strategy risk.
 Investing in shares can be risky due to the unpredictable nature of the share market which is why it’s worth seeking professional advice before initiating this strategy.
 If the company goes into the red, you may not get your money back.